 The Compensation Committee performs the responsibilities of the Board of Directors relating to compensation of the Company's executives.
-The Committee's responsibilities include reviewing and approving corporate goals and objectives relevant to compensation of the Company's Chief Executive Officer, evaluating the Chief Executive Officer's performance in light of those goals and objectives and determining and approving the Chief Executive Officer's compensation level based on this evaluation; reviewing and approving the compensation for executive officers, including their corporate goals and objectives; reviewing and discussing the Compensation Discussion and Analysis required by the rules of the SEC with senior management and based upon such review and discussion, recommending to the Board that the Compensation Discussion and Analysis be included in the Company's Annual Report on Form 10-K or proxy statement, as applicable; producing a Compensation Committee Report as required by the rules of the SEC to be included in the Company's annual proxy statement; overseeing an annual review of the Company's policies and practices of compensating its employees, including non-executive officers, as they relate to risk management practices and risk-taking incentives, and, based on the review, making any changes to such policies and practices that the Committee deems to be appropriate; reviewing and recommending to the Board for approval any employment-related agreement or other compensation arrangement, or transaction with senior management; making recommendations to the Board with respect to annual and long-term incentive compensation and equity-based plans; administering the Company's equitybased, deferral and other compensation plans approved by the Board from time to time; reviewing any significant changes in the Company's tax-qualified employee benefit plans; recommending to the Board for approval director compensation; and reviewing annually with the Chief Executive Officer succession planning and management development activities and strategies.
+The Committee's responsibilities include reviewing and approving corporate goals and objectives relevant to compensation of the Company's Chief Executive Officer, evaluating the Chief Executive Officer's performance annually in light of those goals and objectives and determining and approving the Chief Executive Officer's compensation level based on this evaluation; reviewing and approving the compensation for executive officers, including their corporate goals and objectives; reviewing and discussing the Compensation Discussion and Analysis required by the rules of the SEC with senior management and based upon such review and discussion, recommending to the Board that the Compensation Discussion and Analysis be included in the Company's Annual Report on Form 10-K or proxy statement, as applicable; producing a Compensation Committee Report as required by the rules of the SEC to be included in the Company's annual proxy statement; overseeing an annual review of the Company's policies and practices of compensating its employees, including non-executive officers, as they relate to risk management practices and risk-taking incentives, and, based on the review, making any changes to such policies and practices that the Committee deems to be appropriate; reviewing and recommending to the Board for approval any employment-related agreement or other compensation arrangement, or transaction with senior management; making recommendations to the Board with respect to annual and long-term incentive compensation and equity-based plans; administering the Company's equity-based, deferral and other compensation plans approved by the Board from time to time; reviewing any significant changes in the Company's tax-qualified employee benefit plans; recommending to the Board for approval director compensation; and reviewing annually with the Chief Executive Officer management succession planning and management development activities and strategies.
 The Committee has not in the past delegated the authorities granted it under its written charter given that it has typically consisted of four or fewer members.
 In discharging its responsibilities with respect to compensation matters, the Committee has not solicited the input of consultants.
 Rather, management of the Company, at the Committee's request, will periodically conduct reviews of the compensation practices of similar public companies.
-See further discussion at "Executive Compensation -Compensation Discussion and Analysis" on page 16 of this Proxy Statement.
+See further discussion at "Executive Compensation - Compensation Discussion and Analysis" on page 16 of this Proxy Statement.
 The Compensation Committee is currently formulating its plans with respect to succession planning.
 No timetable has been set for determining succession planning.
-The Committee operates under a written charter last amended by the Board in March 2010.
+The Committee operates under a written charter last amended by the Board in March 2012.
 The Charter of the Compensation Committee is available on the Company's web page at www.dynexcapital.com under "Investor Relations - Corporate Governance."
 A printed copy is available to any shareholder upon written request to the Secretary of the Company at the address set forth above.

-The current members of the Compensation Committee are Messrs.
+The members of the Compensation Committee are Messrs.
 Hughes (Chairman), Osborne, and Wheat, all of whom the Board in its business judgment has determined are independent as defined by the New York Stock Exchange listing standards.
-The members of the Compensation Committee during 2010 were Messrs.
-Igdaloff (Chairman), Felman, Osborne, Wheat and Hughes, all of whom the Board in its business judgment has determined were independent as defined by the New York Stock Exchange listing standards.
-Mr. Felman served on the Compensation Committee until his term as director ended on October 15, 2010.
-Mr. Igdaloff served on the Compensation Committee as Chairman until November 3, 2010 and Mr. Wheat was appointed to the Committee on that same date.
-Mr. Hughes was appointed to serve on the Committee as Chairman in connection with his election to the Board on November 3, 2010.
-The Committee met three times in 2010.
+The Committee met four times in 2011.
 For additional information regarding the Committee, see "Executive Compensation - Compensation Discussion and Analysis" on page 16 of this Proxy Statement.